bdtinc/maskcam/README.md

 We urge you to try it out!
 It’s easy to install on a Jetson Nano Dev Kit and requires only a web cam.
 (The cloud-based statistics server and web GUI are optional, but are also dockerized and easy to install on any reasonable Linux system.)
 [See below for installation instructions.](https://github.com/tryolabs/bdti-jetson#running-maskcam-from-a-container-on-a-jetson-nano-developer-kit)

 MaskCam was developed by Berkeley Design Technology, Inc. (BDTI) and Tryolabs S.A., with development funded by NVIDIA.
 MaskCam is offered under the MIT License.
-For more information about MaskCam, please see the [white paper from BDTI](https://www.bdti.com/maskcam).
+For more information about MaskCam, please see the [report from BDTI](https://www.bdti.com/maskcam).
+If you have questions, please email us at maskcam@bdti.com.
+Thanks!

 ## Table of contents <!-- omit in toc -->
 - [Start Here!](#start-here)